Ivanherd/convertNumbers/README.md

 # convertNumbers
-In this program you can convert numbers romans in arab or arab in romans. exxample
+In this program you can convert numbers romans in arab or arab in romans.

 * Our goal is to convert Roman numerals to Arabic or Arabic numerals to Roman numerals, passing a txt document by console.